lmaccherone/material-ui-template/README.md

 # [Material-UI Template](https://github.com/lmaccherone/material-ui-template)

 This is a template site that you can use as a starting point for your Material-UI (MUI) project.
-I created it by starting with the MUI docs site, but there are significant differences:
+I created it by starting with the awesome MUI docs site so it has the same master layout as that, but there are significant differences:

 * **Stands alone**.
 The MUI docs site is a subfolder of the main MUI project and components in the docs site references its parent.
 While it's not hard to tease this apart for someone who is familiar with webpack, npm, React, and MUI,